P2KRobotics/TeamNumeric/README.md

 - Version4 : We are only depending on the sonar sensor to measure the distance to the wall.
 So if the robot comes to a specific distance, it turns 90 degrees and continues.
 We created a code that when the robot detects the wall is under 60cm, it turns.
 But when not detected, it normally continues to go straight.
 But the code was a complete disaster.
 Because without detecting the wall itself it turned left.

+## Designed Solution

+# Qualifying Round
+For qualifying round we are using Fischer technik robot with one encoder motor and one servo.
+The python or fischer technik block controls the encoder motor to move clock wise or anticlockwise.
+We use speed functionality, step size to control the encoder motor.
+We also use timing function to stop the encoder motor.
+For example in qualifying round, if we want to move straight for particular distance we set the speed (for encoder motor) and use it in combination with time functionality to achieve that distance.

+Servo motor.
+Servo motor is used for steering mechanism.
+We use three different angles for steering.
+160 degree for straight, 250 degree for left and 60 degree for riight.
+But servo motor is not precise or may be due to mechaniscs limitations and surface inclinations our turning angle changes.
+We use servo blocks from fischer technik/python to turn our servo motor left, right and center.
+Using that we can turn the robot.
+E.g. When we detect Red signal, we try to turn around.